 - Zip closure keeps items safe and secure

-- Can be used with both standard A-Frame and most forearm crutches
+- Can be used with standard A-Frame crutches (Forearm version available)

 - Main compartment houses individual holders for essential personal items